KacperGierycz/KacperGierycz/README.md

 # Besides programming

 When life became a quest for knowledge of Java programming it's exciting.
 The challenge is how to do it 8-10h/d 6d/week and stay consistent for years yea 2.5y.
 Need for mental variety and healthy habits are necessary:)
- There are things that I found useful and helpful to keep me up and running smoothly and relaxed: learning practices mainly Pomodoro technique:), Tony Buzan's Mind Maps and thoughts practices mnemonics, walks in the park, friends, keyboard master, meditations, hypnosis, juggling, guitar, funny things I love to laugh, sport lot of sport and last but not least books.
+ There are things that I found useful and helpful to keep me up and running smoothly and relaxed: learning practices mainly Pomodoro technique:), Tony Buzan's Mind Maps and thoughts practices mnemonics, walks in the park, friends, keyboard master, meditations, self hypnosis, juggling, guitar, funny things I love to laugh, sport lot of sport and last but not least books.

 #
 Coding calms me down.

 #

-I dedicated myself to software engineering and focus to achieve.
-Now after 2.5 years I'm ready to put my awesome skills to work.
+I set myself to achieve mastery in computer science.
+Now after 2.5 years I'm ready.